Hurricane Fiona rips through powerless Puerto Rico

 Luma, the company that operates power transmission and distribution, said bad weather, including winds of 80 mph, had disrupted transmission lines, leading to “a blackout on all the island.”

-“Current weather conditions are extremely dangerous and are hindering out capacity to evaluate the complete situation,” it said, adding that it could take several days to fully restore power.
+“Current weather conditions are extremely dangerous and are hindering our capacity to evaluate the complete situation,” it said, adding that it could take several days to fully restore power.

 Health centers were running on generators — and some of those had failed.
-Health Secretary Carlos Mellado said crews were working to repair generators as soon as possible at the Comprehensive Cancer Center.
+Health Secretary Carlos Mellado said crews rushed to repair generators at the Comprehensive Cancer Center, where several patients had to be evacuated.

 Fiona hit just two days before the anniversary of Hurricane Maria, a devastating Category 4 storm that struck on Sept.
 20, 2017, destroying the island's power grid and causing nearly 3,000 deaths.

-More than 3,000 homes still have only a blue tarp as a roof, and infrastructure remains weak.
+More than 3,000 homes still have only a blue tarp as a roof, and infrastructure remains weak, including the power grid.
+Outages remain common, and reconstruction started only recently.

 “I think all of us Puerto Ricans who lived through Maria have that post-traumatic stress of, ‘What is going to happen, how long is it going to last and what needs might we face?’” said Danny Hernández, who works in the capital of San Juan but planned to weather the storm with his parents and family in the western town of Mayaguez.